ashleychontos/pySYD/docs/quickstart.rst

 extended the software capabilities -- which means that it is more user-friendly and how you choose to use it is now completely up to you!

-Alright so let's import the package for this example.
+Alright first we need some info before running the pipeline.

     >>> from pysyd import utils
+    >>> params = utils.Parameters()
+    >>> params
+    <PySYD Parameters>

+The :mod:`pysyd.utils.Parameters` container class is an easy way to load in all software defaults which are analogous to all flags/options available for the command-line parser.

+Now let's add a target i.e. the same one as above.

     >>> name = '1435467'
-    >>> args = utils.Parameters(stars=[name])
-    >>> args
+    >>> params.add_targets(stars=name)
-    <PySYD Parameters>

-Analogous to the command-line arguments, we have a container class (:mod:`pysyd.utils.Parameters`) that can easily be loaded in and modified to the user's needs.
-There are two keyword arguments that the Parameter object accepts -- `args` and `stars` -- both which are `None` by default.
-In fact, the `Parameters` class was also initialized in the first example but immediately knew it was executed as a script instead because `args` was *not* `None`.

-As shown in the third line, we put the star list in list form **even though we are only processing a single star**.
-This is because both `pySYD` modes that proess stars iterate through the lists, so we feed it a list that is iterable so it doesn't get confused.

-Now that we have our parameters, let's create a pipeline :mod:`pysyd.target.Target` object to process.
+Now that we have a target and our parameters, let's create an instance of the :mod:`pysyd.target.Target` to process.

     >>> from pysyd.target import Target
-    >>> star = Target(name, args)
+    >>> star = Target(name, params)
     >>> star
     <Star 1435467>